Credo-Protocol/Credo-Protocol/README.md

 #### 4. Deployment & Infrastructure
 - ✅ Frontend deployed to Vercel
 - ✅ Backend deployed to Render
-- ✅ Environment configuration for testnet
+- ✅ Environment configuration for devnet
 - ✅ CORS and security headers configured
 - ✅ Public GitHub repository with documentation